lbrclbrc/my_coin/whitepaper_draft.md

 - The value of each AC;
 - The insertion position of each AC within the tree.

-The four fields of the note and `sk` itself are not public.
+The note itself is never stored on chain in plaintext form.
+In zero-knowledge proofs, some components of the note (for example `balance`, `nonce`, and `src`) may appear as public inputs, but the secret key field `SK` is never revealed.

 **Implementation navigation (ZK details that will be used later in the anonymous-pay section):**